Skip to main content

 • gameplay

-The gameplay features a 2D space map with deep mechanics for fleet building and planetary management, but suffers from significant optimization issues, resulting in low framerates and clunky controls.
-While some players appreciate the unique mechanics and strategic elements, many criticize the gameplay as overly complex, unbalanced, and lacking engaging NPC interactions.
-Overall, opinions are mixed, with some finding it better than expected, while others deem it simplistic and frustrating.
+The gameplay is primarily centered around a 2D space map, featuring deep mechanics for fleet building and planetary management, but suffers from significant optimization issues, resulting in low framerates and clunky controls.
+While some players appreciate the unique gameplay concepts and strategic elements, many criticize the overall execution as unbalanced and overly complex, leading to a frustrating experience.
+Despite its potential, the game struggles to deliver a polished and engaging gameplay experience.

 • “And there's some fantastic ideas here with deep and interesting mechanics for fleet building, planetary management, and so on.”